Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 There are plenty of dog breeds out there—some are tiny, and others are huge.
 The right breed as your companion is essential since some breeds require intensive care, while others are not suited for living inside the home.

-Some of the most popular companion dog breeds include poodles, Cavalier King Charles spaniels, and Labrador Retrievers.
+Some of the most popular companion dog breeds include poodles, cavalier King Charles spaniels, and Labrador retrievers.

 Poodles